-Moreover, when you’re fighting for attention in a crowded inbox, emojis are not only going to be a pattern interrupt.
-But they will possibly be a way of breaking through the noise, adding some colors, vibrancy, and emotion to that email subject line.
+Moreover, when you’re fighting for attention in a crowded inbox, emojis will not only be a pattern interrupt.
+But they could break through the noise, adding some colors, vibrancy, and emotion to that email subject line.

 Gone are the days when emojis were only for teens.
-The world has changed a lot over the last two decades, and emojis have become common among the masses.
-That’s why you might have seen your dad using poop emoji every now and then.
+The world has changed significantly over the last two decades, and emojis have become common among the masses.
+That’s why you might have seen your dad using the poop emoji now and then.

-In fact, a few years ago, Webster English Dictionary declared the crying smiley face emojis as their word of the year.
+A few years ago, Webster’s English Dictionary declared the crying smiley face emojis as their word of the year.

-First, let’s look for the reasons you should use email emoji symbols in your subject lines.
+First, let’s examine why you should use emojis and symbols in your subject lines.

 Increased Open Rates

 The biggest advantage emojis bring to the table is increased email open rates.
 According to a report by Experian, more than 55% of brands that use emojis in email subject lines have a higher open rate than brands that do not.

 There is no doubt that emojis have the power to grab attention right away.
 When users open their inboxes, they find tons of emails from several brands.
 Now it usually gets boring for them as they find nothing new and just plain text all the time.